infinum/wordpress-handbook/Automated testing in WordPress/Automated testing.md

 ```

-To initialize the testing environment locally, go to your plugin directory and run the install script
+To initialize the testing environment locally, go to your plugin directory and run the install script:

 ```bash
 bin/install-wp-tests.sh wordpress_unit_tests root '' localhost latest